elliekai/card-dealer/README.md

 * App should should use unit tests

 ## Setup
-Install [NodeJS](https://nodejs.org/en/download/releases/) v6.x (or latest LTS release) and then run `npm install` after downloading the repo.
+Install [NodeJS](https://nodejs.org/en/download/releases/) v6.x (or latest LTS release) and then run `npm install -g @angular/cli` after downloading the repo.
-  * If you are using multiple versions of Node for development/testing, please use a Node version manager, such as [nvm](https://github.com/creationix/nvm)
+  * If you are using multiple versions of Node for development/testing, please use a Node version manager, such as [nvm](https://github.com/creationix/nvm).

 ## Development server